alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

                 return if_true()
 ```

-Notice that this code doesn't call "if_true" or "if_false" until it's needed.
+Notice that this code doesn't call "if_true" or "if_false" until they're needed.
 This is a sophisticated programming technique called [*lazy evaluation*](https://en.wikipedia.org/wiki/Lazy_evaluation), and our ability to use it here speaks to the power of DynamoDB as a computing platform.

 Now we have enough pieces to start building out our multiplication function: